 The same survey found that a whopping 95% of giffgaff customers questioned felt they received value for money from their carrier, again the best score on this measure among larger providers over the same period.

-This positive response is matched on the reviews site Trustpilot, where the firm gets an overall customer score of 4.3 stars out of 5, based on 14,000 reviews posted.
-A great majority of reviewers (68%) rated giffgaff “excellent” – the best rating available.
-A further 11% described their provider as “good”, with only 12% giving a “bad” score (last updated: October 2021).
+This positive response is matched on the reviews site Trustpilot, where the firm gets an overall customer score of 4.1 stars out of 5, based on more than 21,000 reviews posted.
+A great majority of reviewers (67%) rated giffgaff “excellent” – the best rating available.
+A further 11% described their provider as “great”, with only 12% giving “bad” or “poor” scores (last updated: November 2023).

 Pros and cons of giffgaff